kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

   control: ec0.s$(ENC_SLAVE).encoderControl01         # mandatory only if 'reset' is used
   status: ec0.s$(DRV_SLAVE).encoderStatus01           # mandatory only if 'warning' or 'error' are used
   ready: 10                                           # Bit in encoder status word for encoder ready
-  source: 0                                           # 0 = Encoder value from etehrcat hardware, 1 = Encoder value from PLC
+  source: 0                                           # 0 = Encoder value from EtherCAT hardware, 1 = Encoder value from PLC
   reset: 1                                            # Reset   (optional)
   warning: 2                                          # Warning (optional)
   error:                                              # max 3 (optional)